fasterthanlime/semester-project/report.md

 pre-existing inline keyword to mark functions that should be specialized.

 The combinations for which a generic function should be specialized are chosen by callsite.
-In theory, this might lead to combinatorial explosin (as seen above), but in practice, module-level are rare enough in typical ooc code that such an implementation is still relevant.
+In theory, this might lead to combinatorial explosion (as seen above), but in practice, module-level functions are rare enough in typical ooc code that such an implementation is still relevant.

-Since the ooc ast is mutable, the first step to specializing a function is to keep a copy of it before any AST mutation can transform it into a full-blown generic function.
+Since the ooc AST[^ast] is mutable, the first step to specializing a function is to keep a copy of it before any AST mutation can transform it into a full-blown generic function.
 In our implementation, we simply added an `inline` member to the `FunctionDecl` AST node.

+[^ast]: Abstract Syntax Tree.

 The second step is to modify the function call resolution process in order to intercept functions that are marked as specializable.
 This is done by adding a condition in the `resolveCall` function of the `FunctionCall`, that calls the `specialize` method on the `FunctionDecl`.

-In the `specialize`, another copy of the original is made, ready to be specialized.
-Then, we step through each argument of the function and change their generic type to the type inferred from the call.
+In the `specialize` method, another copy of the original is made, ready to be specialized.
+Then, we step through each argument of the function and change its generic type to the type inferred from the call.

 For example, if a function with generic parameter X took an argument of type X, and was called with an argument of type Char, all references to the generic type